Goran Paulić

 Goran Paulić (born 31 March 1965) is a former football player and coach.

 Playing career

 As a player, he has played for clubs in Croatia, Austria, Malaysia, Singapore and Hong Kong.

 Managerial career

-As a coach, he has coached the Hong Kong national team (in a joint head coach role with Dejan Antonić), Hong Kong under-23 squad, Hong Kong Rangers, Dongguan Nancheng and Johor Darul Ta'zim II.
+As a coach, he has coached the Hong Kong national team (in a joint head coach role with Dejan Antonić), Hong Kong under-23 national team, Hong Kong Rangers, Dongguan Nancheng and Johor Darul Ta'zim II.